EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

      - Button Name
      - Description
    * - |viewlist_mapdock|
-     - Open a map window
+     - Open a map view
-     - Opens a new Map Window
+     - Opens a new Map View
    * - |viewlist_spectrumdock|
      - Open a spectral library window
      - Opens a new spectral library window